Victor Kusi Boateng: Personal life

 He started the Power Chapel Worldwide in Kumasi with the help of his spiritual father, Archbishop Nicholas Duncan Williams in the Ashanti Region of Ghana.

 Victor Kusi Boateng currently serves as the Head Pastor of the Power Chapel Ministries and has been awarded for his work in various fields.
 He was awarded the Africa Legendary Awards, and in February 2018, he was listed as the 9th most influential pastor on social media.

-He currently serves as the Secretary of the Board of Trustees of the ongoing National Cathedral Project in Ghana.
+He currently serves as the Secretary of the Board of Trustees of the failed National Cathedral Project in Ghana.

 Philanthropist

 Boateng along with his VKB ministries, has over the years donated to orphanages and other institutions.

 Publications

 Boateng has published several books, including: